 Cost of insurance, going through one-way contracts and sometimes writing the job info multiple times takes time.
 Moreover, fixing dripping faucets, low water pressure, running toilets, leaky pipes and clogged drains is not all that exciting anyway.
 Working day-in and day-out, contractors do not have much time and energy left to chase after their unpaid bills and overdue accounts receivable.

 If a customer has not paid you in full even after 30-60 days since the job was completed, what can you do?
 Not much other than making a few reminder phone calls.
-To minimize your accounts receivable, let an experienced collection agency handle your past-due accounts, that is what they are expert at and do pretty much all day long.
+To minimize your accounts receivable, let an experienced collection agency handle your past-due accounts, they are experts at it and do pretty much all day long.

 A collection agency can settle these past due accounts by making your invoice a priority while using respect and diplomacy to maintain strong customer relations.
 Submitting accounts to a good collection agency on time will improve your cash flow and maximizes the chances that your small business gets paid-in-full for the work done.